JonnyHaystack/HayBox/README.md

 you have to hold with one hand while plugging in.

 The default controller mode button combinations are:
-- Mod X + Start + L - Melee mode (default)
-- Mod X + Start + Left - Project M/Project+ mode
-- Mod X + Start + Down - Ultimate mode
-- Mod X + Start + Right - FGC mode (Hitbox style fighting game layout)
-- Mod X + Start + B - Rivals of Aether mode
+- GCC Start + C-Left + B - Default Layout

-Default keyboard mode button combinations (only available when using DInput backend, **not** with XInput):
-- Mod Y + Start + L - Default keyboard mode
+- GCC Start + C-Left + R - R and B Swap

 ### Dolphin setup